Gramli/WeatherApi-VSA/README.md

 Both hybrid approaches reduce the risks and disadvantages, but do not completely resolve them.
 Therefore, **we still need to choose which architecture best suits our project**.

 ## Conclusion
 As I have a lot of experience with CA in small and middle-sized projects, I am satisfied with CA first hybrid approach, but there must be emphasis on maintaining the structure.
-It means following SOLID principles and patterns like CQRS, Repository, Factory, etc. Then the project is well maintainable and testable.
+It means following SOLID principles and patterns like CQRS, Repository, Factory, etc. and have a good code coverage.
+Then the project is well maintainable.
 I am new to VSA, but I am enthusiastic about it.
 I will definitely use it in tiny projects.

 ## Technologies
 * [ASP.NET Core 8](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-8.0)